trigosec/secure-product-model/website/content/governance/scopedefinition/document-network-diagram-for-the-systems-in-scope.md

 ## Summary

-Network diagram for the systems in scope
+Document Network diagram for the Systems in Scope

 ---